cioos-siooc/buoy_data_ingest/datamart-swob-marine-realtime/README.md

 1. Test that it works by running `python msc_ingest/ingest_to_db.py sample_records/sample.xml` from this directory.
 This should create a new record in your table.
 Note that running this multiple times will not produce multiple records.

+1. Add config file to cache
+   `sr3 add dd_swob_marine.conf`

-1. Start recording data to the database with `sr_subscribe start dd_swob_marine.conf`
+1. Test recording data to the database with
+   `sr3 foreground subscribe/dd_swob_marine`

+1. Edit config file as needed
+   `sr3 edit subscribe/dd_swob_marine`

+1. Edit config file as needed
+   `sr3 start subscribe/dd_swob_marine`

 ## Just parsing an XML file